datastax/cassandra-data-apis/graphql/README.md

 }
 ```

-After the keyspace is created you can create a table by executing:
+After the keyspace is created you can create tables by executing:

 ```graphql
 mutation {